guerrantif/handwritten_long_numbers_recognition/README.md

-# Recognition of handwritten (long) numbers
+# Handwritten (long) numbers recognition
-> Neural Network recognizer of long handwritten numbers via the use of a webcam.
+> Build a Neural Network capable of recognize long handwritten numbers via the use of a webcam.

 ---
 The aim of this project is to build a CNN model trained on MNIST dataset and to exploit its classification capabilities to recognize a sequence of several single handwritten digits (that can be considered as a long number) given as an input image that the user can take from her/his webcam.

-> **STRONG ASSUMPTION**: the input image must have homogeneous white background, and the digits must be written in dark color.
+> **STRONG ASSUMPTION**: the input image must have homogeneous white background, and the digits must be written in dark color (or at least there must be a good constrast between the background and the foreground).

 ---
 **Table of contents**

 * [Project description](#project-description)
 * [Download and setup](#download-and-setup)
 * [Usage example](#usage-example)